 On the Internet NAT Gateway page, click Create Internet NAT Gateway.

-On the buy page, configure the following parameters and click Buy Now.
+On the Create Internet NAT Gateway page, set the following parameters and click Buy Now.

-NoteThe following table describes only key parameters.
+NoteThe following table lists only the key parameters.
 For more information about all parameters, see Use the SNAT feature of an Internet NAT gateway to access the Internet.

 Description